It’s been a little over five years since chalk paint first became popular, which is a lifetime in the world of home decor.

 Five years is enough time for color trends to change 3 or 4 times, for “Farmhouse style” to transition to “Boho”, and for navy to become the new gray.

-It’s also plenty of time for new types of paint to come on to the market–paints like Fusion Mineral Paint that promise the same ease of use but greater durability than chalk paint.
+It’s also plenty of time for new types of paint to come on to the market–paints like Fusion Mineral Paint that promise the same ease of use but work a bit differently than chalk paint.

 It makes sense then why one of the most frequent questions I get these days is “Can I paint over chalk paint?”